amznhacker/Robotic-Arm/index.md

 ## Installation of Robotic Arm

-When fixing the robotic arm, design the platform based on the base hole pattern and your environment.
+The robotic arm must be mounted on a rigid platform capable of handling both static and dynamic loads.

-The platform must support:
+Requirements:
-- Static load (weight of the arm)
+- Must support full system weight
-- Dynamic forces during acceleration
+- Must resist acceleration forces during operation

-Use four **M6 bolts** and a hex wrench.
+Use four **M6 bolts** for mounting.

-Included mounting options:
+Included hardware:
 - Fixing plates
 - G clips for desktop mounting